 Macau's restaurant scene is large but concentrated at its upper end around a handful of cuisines.
 The Cantonese tier, anchored by rooms like Jade Dragon, and the European fine-dining tier, which includes Robuchon au Dôme and Alain Ducasse at Morpheus, absorb much of the premium dining attention.
 Regional Chinese alternatives like Feng Wei Ju occupy a different value tier.
 Tenmasa sits outside all of these competitive sets, which is precisely where its value lies for a visitor whose itinerary already includes one or two of the major Cantonese or French rooms.

-The La Liste 83-point recognition positions it within the upper band of Macau's listed restaurants without placing it at the very apex, which is an accurate reflection of its format: focused, accomplished, and specific rather than maximally ambitious in scope.
-For visitors building a multi-day Macau itinerary, it offers a genuine contrast in register to the rooms that dominate the territory's award coverage.
+The La Liste 83-point recognition positions it within the upper band of Macau's listed restaurants, a fit for its focused format.
+For visitors building a multi-day Macau itinerary, it offers a contrast in register to the rooms that dominate the territory's dining scene.
 Readers planning across Greater China may also find useful reference points at restaurants including Xin Rong Ji in Beijing, 102 House in Shanghai, Ru Yuan in Hangzhou, Xin Rong Ji in Chengdu, Imperial Treasure Fine Chinese Cuisine in Guangzhou, and Dai Yuet Heen in Nanjing.
 For the technically precise, long-format seafood dining that Tenmasa's tier invites comparison with, rooms like Le Bernardin in New York City and Atomix in New York City occupy equivalent positions in their own cities as specialists with deep lineage.
-Our full Macau restaurants guide covers the broader range.

 Planning Your Visit

-Tenmasa is located on the eleventh floor of the Altira Macau on Taipa Island, at the intersection of Avenida Dr. Sun Yat Sen and Avenida de Kwong Tung, approximately ten minutes from the territory's major transport connections and attraction clusters.
-The restaurant operates seven days a week, with lunch service from 12:30 to 2:30 p.m. and dinner from 6:00 to 10:30 p.m.
+Tenmasa is located on the eleventh floor of the Altira Macau on Taipa Island, at the intersection of Avenida Dr. Sun Yat Sen and Avenida de Kwong Tung, The restaurant opens Monday and Tuesday, then Thursday through Sunday, for lunch from 12:00 to 3:00 p.m. and dinner from 6:00 to 10:00 p.m.
 Both sessions offer set menus and à la carte options, and both are framed around the same two-to-three-hour pace.
 Chef Takenori Noguchi leads the kitchen.
-For those staying in the territory, our full Macau hotels guide covers the broader accommodation picture, and our guides to Macau bars, wineries, and experiences round out the itinerary-building resources.
+For those staying in the territory,

 Compact Comparison